Generic selectors

 The opposite of pleasant food and drink would be anything that is not enjoyable or create a pleasurable experience.
 In the case with Daniel, he ate and drank only that which his body required to continue functioning.

-· Consumed as needed and as often as required to prevent adverse health consequences,
+· Consumed as needed and as often as required to prevent serious adverse health consequences,

 · Not for the purpose of preventing cravings of hunger or thirst,